Cypresslin/UbunTuTuMKII/README.md

 * `utils/convert` is a statically linked ImageMagick version 6.8.9-9 built with `png` delegate
 * `utils/adb` is ADB version 1.0.32 from Android SDK platform tool
 * `utils/nethogs` is nethogs version 0.8.1 built with ARM architecture, please push it to your device in advance.
-* `utils/tcpdump` is tcpdump version 4.7.4 built with ATM architecture, please push it to your device in advcane.
+* `utils/tcpdump` is tcpdump version 4.7.4 built with ARM architecture, please push it to your device in advcane.

 ## Notes

-The name of the executed app will be stored in /tmp/.app_name.
-Whenever you need to call certain app name, just read that file

-Before using all of its feature, you will need to allow your device to run command as root, without asking passwords.
+Before using all of its feature, you will need to allow your device to run command as root, without asking passwords, the SetupEnv.sh script can help you with that.

 ## License

+Copyright @ 2016 Gavin Lin <<gavin.lin@canonical.com>>

 Copyright © 2016 Maciej Kisielewski <<maciej.kisielewski@canonical.com>>